 Implementation A catch-all word used throughout these standards to cover: Designing or developing the program (identifying the need and building the program plan) Implementing the program, as in the 'back-end' functions (such as managing risks, resources, etc.) Delivering the program Reviewing and evaluating the program.
 Information Tangible insights or facts derived from data (see also: Data, Knowledge) Intersectionality The ways in which different aspects of a person's identity can expose them to overlapping forms of discrimination and marginalisation.
 (Source: Victorian Government website) Knowledge A collection of information that can be used to support learning, understanding, improving, and more effective decision making.
-(See also: Data, Information ) LGBTIQA+ The abbreviated term for Lesbian, Gay, Bisexual, Transgender, Intersex, Queer and Asexual people.
+(See also: Data, Information) lgbtiqa+ The abbreviated term for Lesbian, Gay, Bisexual, Transgender, Intersex, Queer and Asexual people.
 The term is often used to refer to the gender, sexuality and relationship diverse community as a whole.
 Lived and living experience of suicide A person who has experienced suicidal thoughts, survived a suicide attempt, cared for a loved one through suicidal crisis, or been bereaved by suicide.
 (Source: Roses in the Ocean) Memorandum of understanding A nonbinding written document that states the responsibilities of each party to an agreement, in the absence of an official contract.
 Mission statement A short, formal statement detailing the goals and values of an organisation, program or service.
 Needs assessment / needs analysis A formal, documented process that focuses on how a program addresses (or will address) the needs of a person, community or group.
-Negotiations The action or process for reaching an agreement between two or more parties.
-Not-for-profit An organisation that is not intended to make a financial profit.
+The action or process for reaching an agreement between two or more parties.
+Negotiations The action of process for reaching an agreement between two of more parties.

-Participant The recipient of a program or service (e.g. a member of a support group people who have lost a family member due to suicide). people who have lost a family member add to saldide. for Peer worker People who identify as having lived or living experience of mental ill-hear and/or suicide (or other experiences like drug and alcohol issues) who are employed, either paid or volunteer, in designated roles in the public or no government sector and use their common experience to support and instance hope and recovery in others. e on- Personal and sensitive opinion that identifies an individual, such as name, address, email address phone number.
-Sensitive information is a special category of personal information and include Information or an opinion about an individual's: Racial or ethnic origin Political opinions or membership of a political association Religious beliefs or affiliations Membership of a professional or trade association Philosophical beliefs Sexual orientation or practices SS, Criminal record.
-Health information about an individual, which generally means: Personal information about an individual's health, illness, injury or disability (e.g. a medical diagnosis) Personal information about health services provided to an individual the individual's expressed wishes about the future provision of heal services to them.
-Health information about an individual, which generally means: Personal information about an individual's health, illness, injury or disability (e.g. a medical diagnosis) Personal information about health services provided to an individual the individual's expressed wishes about the future provision of heal Health information about an individual, which generally means: Personal information about an individual's health, illness, injury or disability (e.g. a medical diagnosis) Personal information about health services provided to an individual the individual's expressed wishes about the future provision of heal services to them. :h Health information about an individual, which generally means: Personal information about an individual's health, illness, injury or disability (e.g. a medical diagnosis) Personal information about health services provided to an individual the individual's expressed wishes about the future provision of heal services to them.
+Participant The recipient of a program or service (e.g. a member of a support group for people who have lost a family member due to suicide).
+Peer worker People who identify as having lived or living experience of mental ill-health and/or suicide (or other experiences like drug and alcohol issues) who are employed, either paid or volunteer, in designated roles in the public or non- government sector and use their common experience to support and inspire hope and recovery in others.
+Personal and sensitive information The Privacy Act 1988 (Cth) defines personal information as information or an opinion that identifies an individual, such as name, address, email address, phone number.
+Sensitive information is a special category of personal information and includes: Information or an opinion about an individual's: Racial or ethnic origin Political opinions or membership of a political association Religious beliefs or affiliations Membership of a professional or trade association Philosophical beliefs Sexual orientation or practices Criminal record.
+Health information about an individual, which generally means: Personal information about an individual's health, illness, injury or disability (e.g. a medical diagnosis) Personal information about health services provided to an individual, or the individual's expressed wishes about the future provision of health services to them.
 Policy A framework of principles that guide decision making and activity.
-Postvention A program or service that supports people after the death of someone decision. :h
+Postvention A program or service that supports people after the death of someone due to suicide.
+Procedure A set of instructions to make policies and protocols operational.
+Program logic What a program will do and how it will do it (see Introduction for more detail